ConstantinoSchillebeeckx/meowcow/README.md

 **select**
 - **values** - array or object, populate the select input with these values; if an object is provided, the keys will set the select labels and the values will set the select values - REQUIRED
 - **addOption** - array or object, additional option to prepend to select options, formatted similarly to `values` - OPTIONAL
+- **setDefault** - str, default value used to set default option - OPTIONAL

 **toggle**
 - **options** - obj, options for toggle, must have same format as the bootstrap toggle options, see [docs](https://github.com/minhur/bootstrap-toggle/#options) - REQUIRED